Searchers spot wreckage of missing Indonesia army helicopter

 Papua military spokesman Dax Sianturi said residents of the village of Oksop had told local authorities last week that they had seen the wreckage near their village in an area considered sacred.

-After that, the search with a helicopter.
+After that, the search resumed with a helicopter.
 Papua military chief Maj.
 Gen. Herman Asaribab, who was on board the search aircraft, said the wreckage was spotted on Monday from an altitude of 12,500 feet, about 12 kilometers (7 miles) from Oksibil.

 There was no immediate word of any survivors.
 Military helicopters have become a target of a separatist rebels in Papua province.